 These reptiles are often welcome visitors to any yard because their diet typically includes the insects, spiders, and other pests we don’t want.
 And while most are carnivores, others enjoy a wide range of food sources that extends to fruits, plants, and other lizards.

-So, if you see one scampering around, you may wonder what do backyard lizards eat.
+So, if you see one scampering around, you may wonder, “what do garden lizards eat?”.
 The answer is whatever they can get that’s smaller than them.